 Errors

 Rust represents fallible operations with Result<T, E>.
-Target languages have different conventions: Swift uses throws and Kotlin uses exceptions.
-BoltFFI bridges these by converting Result return types into the native error handling mechanism of each platform.
-When a function returns Err, it becomes a thrown error in Swift or a thrown exception in Kotlin.
+Target languages have different conventions: Swift uses throws, Kotlin, Java, and C# use exceptions, and TypeScript uses try/catch.
+BoltFFI converts Result return types into the native error handling mechanism of each platform.
+When a function returns Err, it becomes a thrown error or exception in the target language.

 Supported Error Types